Benedict-Ik/NZRegionWalksAPI/README.md

 6. Return the token: Finally, it returns the generated JWT token as a string.

 The purpose of this method is to create a secure token that can be used to authenticate and authorize users, incorporating their email and roles.

 ---

+Here's a high-level overview of the JWT generation process:

+1. Create claims: The method creates a list of claims based on the user's email and roles.
+2. Sign the claims: The method signs the claims using a secret key.
+3. Encode the claims: The method encodes the signed claims into a JWT token.
+4. Return the JWT token: The method returns the generated JWT token as a string.

+---